Free Binary Translator — Convert Binary to Text

 - Without these standards, binary is just numbers — ASCII and Unicode give those numbers meaning

-How to Use the Binary Translator
+How to Use the Binary Translator?

 Why Use Our Binary Translator?